 Chapter 3: Kubernetes Concepts

-In this chapter, you get to learn Kubernets Networking and Storage subsystem layer in detail.
-How Pods in Kubernetes manage multiple containers - lifecycle, pods creation, replication, and the multi-node networking like VXLAN.
+In this chapter, you get to learn Kubernetes Networking and Storage subsystem layer in detail.
+How Pods in Kubernetes manage multiple containers - lifecycle, pods creation, replication, and multi-node networking like VXLAN.
 How rescheduling and rolling updates take place in Kubernetes is also covered in this section.